natir/blog/_posts/2018-10-06-binary-mapping-format.md

 This is the question they initiate this blog post.

-Her I just want present a little investigation, about how we can compress Pairwise Alignment, I call this format jPAF and it's just a POC and this never change.
+Her I just want to present a little investigation, about how we can compress Pairwise Alignment, I call this format jPAF and it's just a POC and this never changes.

-Rougly jPAF is a json compressed, so isn't realy binary, but I just want test some idea so it's cool.
+Rougly jPAF is a json compressed, so isn't really binary, but I just want test some idea so it's cool.

 We have 3 main object in this json:
-- header\_index: a dict they associate an index to an header name
+- header\_index: a dict they associate an index to a header name
 - reads\_index: associate a read name and her length to an index
 - matchs: a list of match, a match header\_index